GateNLP/gateplugin-Python/docs/pipeline-python-stanford-stanza.md

-# Ready made pipeline python-spacy
+# Ready made pipeline python-stanford-stanza

+Remember: how to install stanza, how to install stanza models